merdikim/arweave-renderer/frameworks/react/README.md

 \```typescript
 {
   src: string,     // Image URL
-  alt: string      // Alt text (from "Name" tag or default "arweave image") }
+  alt: string      // Alt text (from the tag or default "arweave image") }
 \```

 **Behavior:**
 - Validates that the content is an image using MIME type
-- Extracts alt text from the "Name" tag in metadata
+- Extracts alt text from the tags in metadata
 - Throws "Not an image" error if content type validation fails

 ### `useMarkDown`